Skip to content

 Jitting

-• Jitting means just-in-time compiling.
-In the VBT universe though, jitting simply means accelerating.
-Although Numba remains the primary jitter, VBT now enables implementation of custom jitter classes, such as that for vectorized NumPy and even JAX with GPU support.
-Every jitted function is registered globally, so you can switch between different implementations or even disable jitting entirely using a single command.
+• Jitting stands for just-in-time compiling.
+In the VBT universe, however, jitting simply means accelerating.
+While Numba remains the primary jitter, VBT now allows you to implement custom jitter classes, such as those for vectorized NumPy or even JAX with GPU support.
+Every jitted function is registered globally, so you can switch between different implementations or even disable jitting entirely with a single command.

 Run different implementations of the cumulative sum